 While we remain as devoted as ever to person-to-person mentored ministry training, our MDIV students now have even greater flexibility in how they choose to study.

-Students may pursue the degree through any of three ministry tracks:
+Students may pursue the degree through either of two primary ministry tracks:

 - The Pastoral Ministry Track prepares men for ordained ministry and requires courses in homiletics and other areas of practical theology essential for traditional or nontraditional pastoral ministry.